Pre-Flight Checklist for PPK Scans #

 ☐ Web Interface Access

-- Connect to the RESEPI’s Wi-Fi.
+- Connect to the RESEPI’s or EchoONE’s Wi-Fi.

 - SSID is printed on the unit label.